cnbbooks/lfe-manual/src/code/msgs.md

 What, what?
 Does each ...

-Yup, every function in LFE (and Erlang, of course) has an inbox.
+Yup, every process in LFE (and Erlang, of course) has an inbox.
 You can see how many messages a given process has by looking at the process' info:

 ```lisp